bitcannery/bitcannery-website/pages/02.overview/docs.md

 The DAPP is deployed on the mainnet: [Bitcannery dapp](https://bitcannery.github.io/bitcannery-dapp/).

-The command line implementation [source code on Github](https://github.com/bitcannery/bitcannery-cli).
+The command line implementation: [source code on Github](https://github.com/bitcannery/bitcannery-cli).

-To download the binary and see some usage examples please visit the [How-to](https://bitcannery.net/howto).
+To download the binary and see some usage examples please read [How-to](https://bitcannery.net/howto).

-For more detailed information please read the [Lightpaper](https://bitcannery.net/lightpaper).
+For more detailed information please see [Lightpaper](https://bitcannery.net/lightpaper).

 Contact us: [pavel@bitcannery.net](mailto:pavel@bitcannery.net).